 Types of Clipless Pedals: Road Bike and Mountain Bike Pedals (Two Bolt and Three Bolt)

 There are two main clipless system designs: those designed for road use and those designed for mountain bike use.
 Which system you choose depends on the type of riding you plan to do.

-These systems are generally used for mountain biking, bikepacking, commuting, and bicycle touring.
-Clipless mountain bike pedals use cleats that are recessed into the sole of the shoes.
+Two-bolt systems are generally used for mountain biking, bikepacking, commuting, and bicycle touring.
+Clipless mountain bike pedals use cleats that are recessed into the soles of the shoes.
 They attach with two bolts.

 Mountain bike clipless shoes are a bit more flexible than road shoes.
 For these reasons, they are more comfortable to walk around in.
 This system also clips and unclips easily because mountain bikers need to stop and put a foot down more frequently than road bikers.